IngerMathilde/legalPsych/README.md

 **Note:** This is beta software.
 Bugs are possible, both in terms of programming errors and computation errors.

-Suggestions for new features to add to the function should be emailed to <inger.vb.r@gmail.com> or <renan.saraiva@port.ac.uk>
+Suggestions for new features to add to the function should be emailed to <renan.saraiva@port.ac.uk>

 Suggested Citation: Van Boeijen, I.M., Saraiva, R.(2018). legalPsych: A tool for calculating calibration statistics in eyewitness research.
 GitHub: <https://github.com/IngerMathilde/legalPsych>